 These symbols are chosen as it’s believed the departed need these treasures in their journey to the next world.

 In most cases, coffins are not placed at ground level.

-As they often contain valuables that make them a target for thieves, caskets are balanced high above the ground – either strung from ropes or resting on wooden beams hammered into the rock.
+As the caskets often contain valuables that make them a target for thieves, they’re normally balanced high above the ground – either strung from ropes or resting on wooden beams hammered into the rock.

 This lofty position also keeps the coffins out of reach from hungry animals.